lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/use-cases.md

 }
 ```

-## Adding a customizations to a widget
+## Adding a customization to a widget

 The following customization adds an HTML block at the top of the given widget.